OCA/sale-workflow/sale_delivery_block/README.rst

 ===================

-This module extends the functionality of sales to allow you to block the creation of deliveries from a sale order and give a reason.
+This module extends the functionality of sales to allow you to block the creation of deliveries from a sales order and give a reason.

 Configuration
 =============